scniro/j-walk/README.md

 ##### `jw(obj).set('selector', value)`

- - will create and set property value if undefined through the nesting chain
+ - will create and set property value if `undefined` through the nesting chain
- - will stop new value creation at firt undefined array selector
+ - will stop new value creation at first `undefined` array selector

 ##### `jw(obj).exists('selector')`